What is Prescription Drug Addiction Treatment?

 Understanding Prescription Drugs

-- Sleep medication- For those who have trouble sleeping, drugs like Ambien, Lunesta, and Senada can help people rest.
-But if these medications are used longer then the doctor suggests, there’s a chance of becoming dependent on them.
+• Sleep medication- For those who have trouble sleeping, drugs like Ambien, Lunesta, and Senada can help people rest.
+But if these medications are used longer than the doctor suggests, there’s a chance of becoming dependent on them.
 Practicing a sleep regimen is the best way to treat sleeping difficulties.
-Although sleep medication is not as addictive as some sleeping pills, doctors have shown concern about sleeping pills being abused if not taken as prescribed.
+Although sleep medication is not as addictive as some other prescriptions, doctors have shown concern about sleeping pills being abused if not taken as prescribed.

-- Stimulants- Someone who has been prescribed stimulant amphetamines like Mydasis, Adderall, Adderall XR, and Dextroamphetamine use them for help with ADHD.
+• Stimulants- Someone who has been prescribed stimulant amphetamines like Mydayis, Adderall, Adderall XR, and Dextroamphetamine use them for help with ADHD.
 But these medications are also used by some people to get high, boost their alertness and energy, or lose weight.
 Stimulants are a very addictive substance—higher doses cause danger in irregular heartbeat, elevated body temperature, and possibly cardiac arrest.

-- Painkillers (Opioids)– Prescription painkillers will usually contain opioid hydrocodone and acetaminophen.
+• Painkillers (Opioids)– Prescription painkillers will usually contain opioid hydrocodone and acetaminophen.
 Opioid use causes drowsiness and constipation.
 Higher doses can cause hazardous breathing problems.
 If you were taking painkillers, suddenly stopped, and now you experience flu-like symptoms, you may have become dependent upon them.
-You should speak to your doctor if you feel the need for these medications to do more than relieve pain.

 Prescription opioids used to relieve pain are usually safe when taken as prescribed by a doctor, but they can become abused.